karthiksairam01/karthiksairam01.github.io/_pages/about.md

 - I have worked on numerous projects and co-authored three publications, they can be found here in [Resume](https://karthiksairam01.github.io/files/resume.pdf) and [Publications](https://karthiksairam01.github.io/publications/)

+# More (about me)

+I’m Karthik Sairam, pursuing my Masters degree in research-based Computer Science at CU Boulder.
+I am also the President of [AAEIO](https://www.linkedin.com/company/aaeio-cu-boulder/mycompany/) (American Association of Engineers of Indian Origin), striving to help provide professional development skills to students from the South Asian Community.
+My research focuses on working with Natural Language Processing in low-resourced languages to increase accessibility of education.
+I’m also a trained classical violinist, and have been playing the violin for almost 9 years.
+When I’m not working, I love going on hikes and meditating!

 # News